Home \ About CUCARD \ CUCARD Staff

 Senior Clinical Psychologist

-Nicholas Crimarco, Ph.D. is an Assistant Professor of Medical Psychology in the Division of Child and Adolescent Psychiatry at Columbia University.
-He also serves as the Training Director and a staff psychologist in the Columbia University Clinic for Anxiety Related Disorders (CUCARD) Westchester.
-Dr. Crimarco specializes in the assessment and cognitive-behavioral treatment of anxiety, mood and disruptive behavior disorders across the lifespan.
-His research interests include the treatment and characterization of obsessive-compulsive disorder and the effects of head injury on athletes.
-Dr. Crimarco's dissertation was an investigation of the relationship between subconcussive head trauma and neurocognitive functioning for NCAA Division I athletes.
+Nicholas Crimarco, Ph.D. is an assistant professor of clinical psychology in the Division of Child and Adolescent Psychiatry at Columbia University.
+He also serves as the assistant director of the Anxiety Day Program and as the training director for CUCARD Westchester.
+Dr. Crimarco specializes in the assessment and cognitive-behavioral treatment of obsessive-compulsive spectrum, impulse control, and disruptive behavior disorders across the lifespan.
+His research interests include the treatment and characterization of anxiety and obsessive-compulsive disorders.
+Dr. Crimarco’ s dissertation was an investigation of the relationship between subconcussive head trauma and neurocognitive functioning for NCAA Division I athletes.

 Courtney DeAngelis, PsyD